 This honest review of Fabletics is unpaid and unsponsored, including the good, the bad (and one ugly!) of the workout clothes and the service.

 Hi!
 I’m so glad you found your way to my blog!
 This Fabletics review is one of my most popular posts and since you are likely new here, let me introduce myself.
 I’m Teri Hutcheon, the blogger behind A Foodie Stays Fit.
-I love creating healthy, simple recipes that taste amazing and sharing them with friends, family, and YOU, my blog reader!
-I work full-time as a social media strategist and love having this blog to share my favorite recipes and workouts with others.
+I love sharing my weekly workouts (I’m currently training for the Boston Marathon!) and tips to live a healthy lifestyle while working full-time in Corporate America.

-When I’m not working, I’m typically walking my dog, running, doing Crossfit, working on my golf game, hanging out with my supercute fiance, or spending time with the amazing group of friends I have in Winston-Salem, NC, where I currently live.
-(I grew up in Utah, but have been in North Carolina for 8 years and I LOVE it here.)
+When I’m not working, I’m typically walking my dog, running, hanging out with my supercute husband (we’re newlyweds!), or spending time with the amazing group of friends I have in Winston-Salem, NC, where I currently live.
+(I grew up in Utah, but have been in North Carolina for ten years and I LOVE it here.)
 So, that’s me!
 I hope you’ll stick around, leave a comment so I can get to know you, and explore some more.

-If you want to keep in touch to get more honest reviews like this, plus healthy (and delicious!) recipes, straight to your inbox, sign up below to get my email newsletter and get a FREE ebook with my 5 most popular breakfast recipes!
+If you want to keep in touch to get more honest reviews like this, plus healthy (and delicious!) recipes, straight to your inbox, sign up below to get my email newsletter and get a free download with my 5 most popular breakfast recipes!

 Okay, now, let’s get onto the review of Fabletics!

-Full disclosure update: after almost a year of being a paying Fabletics member, Fabletics reached out to me in early 2015 and offered to send me some free workout clothes.
-I do accept their freebies (gladly!) and still order outfits with my own money.
+After almost a year of being a paying Fabletics member, Fabletics reached out to me in early 2015 and offered to send me some free workout clothes.
+I accepted their freebies and still ordered outfits with my own money.
 The post below was written in July 2014 before they reached out to me.